TXST-SoftEng-RR1/cs5392-project/README.md

 Node.js and NPM: https://nodejs.org/en/
 JavCC: https://javacc.github.io/javacc/

+## Working with Git

+1. Work off of a short-lived branch, acceptable names:
+- `feature/<name-of-feature>`
+- `bugfix/<name>`
+2. Pull before you push
+- from your feature branch:
+`git pull origin development`
+3. To check status: `git status`
+4. To check branch: `git branch`

 ## Compile JJTree and JavaCC files for the CTL Parser

 JJTree is a preprocessor included with JavaCC.